maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 }
 </pre>

-After that if success, will be called:
+After that if is it a success, will be called:

 <pre>
 func productsRequest(request: SKProductsRequest, didReceiveResponse response: SKProductsResponse) {